 The graphics were obviously less distinct in images taken at night.
 Night mode certainly intensifies brightness and contrast, however, artifacts at a distance don’t appear normal.

-Video shot at Full HD and 4K came off as too jerky while running.
+The video shot at Full HD and 4K came off as too jerky while running.
 4K footage had soft and vibrant colors which were rather confusing and unnatural in low light.
 You can’t switch between cameras while you’re recording.

 In the selfie, there is a 16-megapixel sensor, the images are pretty sweet.
 Skin smoothening is available and default settings may be customized.
 Photographs may be posted on social media without any issues.